AishwaryaSingh123/cryptonite_taskphase_Aishwarya/Comprehending Commands.md

 I used cat to read the contents of the flag file located in the home directory.
 Solution:
 cat ~/flag
-After running this command I got the flag
+After running this command I got the flag.

 Challenge 2:
 Retrieve the flag from the /flag file using its absolute path.